Simon Cowell: In the media

 Cowell has been involved in charity work for many years.
 He is a patron of Together for Short Lives, the leading UK charity for all children with life-threatening and life-limiting conditions.
 He was patron of Children's Hospices UK between 2009 and 2011 before it merged to become Together for Short Lives.
 He donated money to Manchester Dogs' Home in England after it was hit by a large fire.
 In view of his charitable works, particularly the production of the charity single "Everybody Hurts" in aid of victims of the 2010 Haiti earthquake, as well as his services to the music industry, there was considerable media speculation as to whether Cowell would receive a knighthood in the Queen's 2010 Birthday Honours, a proposal allegedly put forward by then Prime Minister Gordon Brown.

-In November 2003, Cowell appeared on the charity telethon Children in Need where viewers pledged thousands to see him get sawn in half.
-In December 2003, Cowell published his autobiography titled I Don't Mean to be Rude, but....
-In it, he told the whole story of his childhood, his years working in music and experiences on Pop Idol, Pop Stars Rivals, and American Idol, and finally, his tips for being successful as a pop star.
+In November 2003, Cowell appeared on the BBC's charity telethon Children in Need where viewers pledged thousands to see him get sawn in half.
+In December 2003, he published his autobiography titled I Don't Mean to be Rude, but....
+In it, he told of his childhood, his years working in music and experiences on Pop Idol, Pop Stars Rivals, and American Idol, and finally, his tips for being successful as a pop star.
 In 2010, he was added as a new entry to the latest edition of the UK's Who's Who.

-Cowell has appeared as a guest voice in an episode of The Simpsons ("Smart and Smarter"), in which he gets beaten up by Homer Simpson (while criticising Homer's punches).
+Cowell has appeared as a guest voice in an episode of The Simpsons ("Smart & Smarter"), in which he gets beaten up by Homer Simpson (while criticising Homer's punches).
 In May 2010, he portrayed himself again in an episode of The Simpsons, "Judge Me Tender".
 His voice was heard on an episode of Family Guy ("Lois Kills Stewie"), in which he told Stewie that his singing was so awful that he should be dead.
 He made an MTV Movie Award-winning cameo appearance as himself in Scary Movie 3, where he sits in judgment during a battle rap (and is subsequently killed by gunfire for criticising the rappers).
 He appears in the DVD version of Shrek 2 as himself in Far Far Away Idol and also provided the voice.